bsteen/cpeg672-project3/README.md

 script you write importing a module you write.
 You can use common crypto libraries to assist, again dictated by motivation.

-To run: `python3 local_exchange.py`
+To run program: `python3 local_exchange.py`
 It will run through all the steps and then show the decoded messages received.

 Dependencies:
+Bash enviroment
 At least Python 3.4.3
 Needs version of Cryptodome the supports AES in GCM mode: http://pycryptodome.readthedocs.io/en/latest/src/installation.html
 `pip3 install --user pycryptodomex` if you want to keep both pycrypto and pycryptodome installed at once.
 Otherwise, pycryptodome with take the place of pycrypto: `pip3 install --user pycryptodome`
-secp384r1 ecliptic curve needs to be supported on system: `$ openssl ecparam -list_curves | grep secp384r1`
+secp384r1 ecliptic curve needs to be supported on system: `openssl ecparam -list_curves | grep secp384r1`

 References:
 http://pycryptodome.readthedocs.io/en/latest/src/api.html